 MNTC expects all students to devote their full attention to education while at school or during education activities.
 Further, the district expects all employees to devote their full attention to their duties during work hours.
-Accordingly students and employees should limit their use of personal wireless devices and personal electronic accounts during school and work hours.
+Accordingly, students and employees should limit their use of personal wireless devices (including but not limited to hand-held mobile telephones) and personal electronic accounts during school and work hours.
 Wireless devices include, but are not limited to, cell phones, laptops, cameras, GPS systems, any type of device capable of intercepting or recording a conversation, any type of device capable of providing visual surveillance or images, recorders, smartglasses, etc. Electronic accounts include, but are not limited to, accounts that allow digital communication such as email and social media accounts.

 Smartglasses and similar technology is prohibited on campus by all individuals at all times.
 Regardless of the type of technology used, no individual may make any type of surreptitious recording of others on district property.
 Additionally, no person may use any type of technology to remotely monitor, listen to, or view actions occurring at school or school activities.

 The use of any other audio/visual recording and camera features are strictly prohibited in private areas.
 Private areas are locations such as restrooms, changing rooms, and similar areas.
 Students who observe a violation of this provision shall immediately report this conduct to an instructor or a campus administrator.
 Employees who observe a violation of this provision shall immediately report this conduct to a supervisor or other administrator.

 Students are authorized to carry personal wireless devices while attending MNTC under the following conditions: